shihchinw/awesome-mobile-graphics/README.md

 ## Unreal

-* [Maximizing Your Game's Performance in Unreal Engine](https://www.youtube.com/watch?v=GuIav71867E) by Ari Arnbjörnsson - An engaging with 4 concrete examples by using built-in tools of UE5.
+* [Maximizing Your Game's Performance in Unreal Engine](https://www.youtube.com/watch?v=GuIav71867E) by Ari Arnbjörnsson - An engaging talk with 4 concrete examples by using built-in tools of UE5.
 (Few tool configs are desktop-only, but still worth watching.)
 * [Profiling and Optimization in UE4](https://www.youtube.com/watch?v=EbXakIuZPFo) by Paulo Souza - An introductory tutorial for identifying performance problems.
 * [UE4 Performance and Profiling](https://www.youtube.com/watch?v=hcxetY8g_fs) by Zak Parrish - Comprehensive guidelines for optimization process.
 * [UE4 Graphics Profiling](https://www.youtube.com/playlist?list=PLF8ktr3i-U4A7vuQ6TXPr3f-bhmy6xM3S) by Tech Art Aid - A well organized and informative tutorial series for beginners.